kng-04/attention-app/README.md

 Run the web
 - npm start
 - rs to restart
 Build the app
-- npm run make
-  This will:
+- This will: 'npm run make'
   - Package your Electron app
   - Output it in a out/ directory
   - On macOS, you’ll get: out/make/zip/darwin/x64/attention-app.app